Born from improvisation, this ever-popular stew has survived a complicated history.

 Doña Eutimia was named for a local woman who for years cooked traditional dishes for the artists’ workshop next door.
 The dining room, crammed with antique furnishings, resembles a home more than a restaurant.
 The proprietor, Leticia Abad, oversees the preparation of comfort food with grandmotherly warmth.
-If anything feels out of sync, it’s the influx of foreigners triggered by a 2012 Newsweek listing as one of the World’s 101 Best Places to Eat, with the ropa vieja singled out as a specialty.
+If anything feels out of sync, it’s the influx of foreigners triggered by a past Newsweek listing as one of the World’s 101 Best Places to Eat, with the ropa vieja singled out as a specialty.

 Ropa vieja translates as “old clothes,” a reference both to its stewy appearance and to the folktale of its origin: Unable to feed his family, a poor father throws some worn-out garments into a pot and cooks them with such love that they transform into a delicious beef stew.